-- 1. The daily accumulation or flow exceeding 150 gallons per day averaged over the quarter in the leak detection sump identified in Part I.D.2 and I.D.3. - 2.
-The daily accumulation or flow exceeding 50 gallons per day averaged over the year in the leak detection sump identified in Part I.D.2 and I.D.3. - 3.
-Failure to meet a Schedule of Compliance date or requirement. - 4.
-All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 5.
-The storage of process solution in a single-lined pond for more than 20 consecutive days for any single event. - 6.
-Except as otherwise allowed by this Permit, a minimum 2-foot freeboard shall be maintained in all ponds. - 7.
-Heap leach pads, as measured vertically from the top of the synthetic liner for any point on the pad, constructed in excess of a maximum permitted elevation of 300 feet over minimum 80-mil thickness HDPE synthetic liner. - 8.
-The cumulative solution application rate to the heap leach pad should not exceed the permitted 32,216 gallons per minute (gpm).
-Additionally, the solution application rate per unit area should not exceed 0.004 gpm/ft2. - 9.
-PCS that exceeds screening levels shall not be placed at an on-site disposal location.
+- 1. The daily accumulation averaged over the quarter from any one pond leak collection and recovery system sump identified in Part I.D.4 shall not exceed 150 gallons per day. - 2.
+The daily accumulation averaged over the year from any one pond leak collection and recovery system sump identified in Part I.D.4 shall not exceed 50 gallons per day. - 3.
+The daily flow rate averaged over the quarter from any one leach pad leak detection pipe identified in Part I.D.5 shall not exceed 75 gallons per day. - 4.
+The daily flow rate averaged over the year from any one leach pad leak detection pipe identified in Part I.D.5 shall not exceed 25 gallons per day. - 5.
+Failure to meet a Schedule of Compliance date or requirement. - 6.
+All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 7.
+Failure to limit the height of the heaps to 300 feet as measured vertically from the top of the synthetic liner. - 8.
+The storage of process solution in a single-lined pond for more than 20 consecutive days for any single event. - 9.
+The cumulative solution application rate to the heap leach pad by all methods shall not exceed the permitted 9,000 gpm.
+Additionally, the surface solution application rate per unit area shall not exceed 0.005 gpm/ft2.